NEWS & EVENTS

 Posted May 22, 2021

-Last weekend, our unit traveled to a remote site in southern Idaho with our other local unit (Battleship Utah).
+Our unit traveled to a remote site in southern Idaho with our other local unit (Battleship Utah).
 A Forward Operating Base (FOB) camp was set up and a total of 4 missions over a 3-square-mile area were carried out over the course of the day and evening.
 The Cadets were divided into 3 fire teams and rotated through various roles including Patrol, Explosive Ordnance Disposal (EOD) squad and Headquarters (HQ).

 A special thank you goes out to Julie Rudie, who handled all culinary operations flawlessly.